rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 I hate when this is done to me:  it took 5 minutes to enter the information, the submit button is grayed out and I see no way to move forward.
 Typically, when that happens, it is caused by a JavaScript error.

-In this example it is not a programming bug, it is a design decision:  a very sophisticated way to check that user entered all fields that does not provide information about which fields were missed.
+In this example it is not a programming bug, it is a design decision:  a very sophisticated way to check that user entered all fields that does not provide information about which fields they missed.
 Web form data entry aside, I challenge you to find one meaningful example where the above `validate` is useful.
 Maybe a data science code that processes massive amount of data and requires all fields to be present to be useful?
 All examples I can come up with seem far-fetched and still would benefit from having `Either`.

 Questions I am asking: